mmilch01/mask_face2/README.md

 ## Summary
 Facemasking2 algorithm to de-identify high resolution MRI of the head.
-This is a major update of the original <a href="https://download.nrg.wustl.edu/pub/FaceMasking/">facemasking</a> tool.
+It is derived from the original <a href="https://download.nrg.wustl.edu/pub/FaceMasking/">facemasking</a> tool.

 ## Installing as a local tool
 Environment requirements: